leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### How to proceed when you don't know

 - [Visualize](https://github.com/oxc-project/oxc/pull/3824) tasks
-  - Even plans to research unknowns, list as tasks
+  - List even research plans as tasks
 - Share progress and concerns frequently
 - Ask immediately when stuck